telerik/xaml-docs/controls/radtabcontrol/styling-and-appearance/using-themes.md

->tip
-					By using the same approaches you can apply Telerik themes to the standard controls as well.
+>tipBy using the same approaches you can apply Telerik themes to the standard controls as well.
 Custom themes can also be created and applied via the __StyleManager__.

 ## Applying a Theme to the Whole Application